 9. As of 2021, Twenty-Five States have licensed Naturopathic Doctor/ Physicians and have an official board.

 Here are 4 key things that make licensed Naturopathic Physician different from MD:

 1) Years 1 and 2 of medical school are very similar between ND’s and MD’s, though often ND’s often have a heavier load (see reference).

 2) MDs are required a minimum of 1,200 hours of clinical training, Naturopathic Physicians (NMD’s) are required at least 1,330 hours of clinical training.

 3) Years 3 and 4 NMD’s receive extensive training in all of the alternative modalities (that the MDs do not get) while continuing to complete the same basic coursework done in these years in MD programs.

 4) NMD’s focus on prevention, identifying the root cause, and many avoid using prescription medications when there are alternative methods to improve health and decrease the need for medications.

 *Continuing Education Units or Continuing Medical Education*

-Naturopathic Physicians are referred to as “Doctors” in the State of Michigan (as of April 2018) as they have a 4-year doctorate degree from an accredited college, but Michigan has not yet passed legislation allowing Naturopathic Doctors, physician’s rights.
+Naturopathic Physicians/ Doctors are not recognized by the State of Michigan even though they have a 4-year Medical degree from an accredited college, but Michigan has not yet passed legislation allowing Naturopathic Doctors, physician’s rights.